usdaud/algotradinglib.github.io/en/pedia/n/non-correlation_strategies.md

 ### Examples of Firms Utilizing Non-Correlative Strategies

 1. **Two Sigma** - [Two Sigma](https://www.twosigma.com): Two Sigma employs a variety of algorithmic strategies, including those based on low correlation, to manage risks and drive returns.
-They leverage data science and advanced technology to develop quantitatively-driven investment strategies.
+They leverage [data science](../d/data_science_in_trading.md) and advanced technology to develop quantitatively-driven investment strategies.

 2. **AQR Capital Management** - [AQR](https://www.aqr.com): AQR is known for its market-neutral and diversified [hedge fund strategies](../h/hedge_fund_strategies.md).
 The firm uses purely [quantitative models](../q/quantitative_models.md) to identify non-correlational relationships across various asset classes, aiming for consistent [alpha generation](../a/alpha_generation.md).

 3. **Renaissance Technologies** - Renaissance Technologies operates under the philosophy that markets are chaotic and exhibit nonlinear dynamics.
-They use sophisticated mathematical models to detect inefficiencies and develop non-correlated strategies, maximizing returns while minimizing risk.
+They use sophisticated [mathematical models](../m/mathematical_models_in_trading.md) to detect inefficiencies and develop non-correlated strategies, maximizing returns while minimizing risk.

 ### Techniques and Tools for Implementing Non-Correlation Strategies

 #### Statistical Techniques

 - **Pearson Correlation Coefficient:** Measures the linear relationship between two variables, useful for identifying pairs of assets with low or negative correlations.
-- **Principal Component Analysis (PCA):** Helps in reducing dimensionality of data and understanding the major sources of variance, facilitating the construction of portfolios with non-correlated assets.
+- **[Principal Component Analysis](../p/principal_component_analysis_(pca).md) (PCA):** Helps in reducing dimensionality of data and understanding the major sources of variance, facilitating the construction of portfolios with non-correlated assets.
 - **Cointegration Analysis:** Identifies pairs of assets whose price series have a long-term equilibrium relationship, useful for [pairs trading](../p/pairs_trading.md) strategies.

 #### Algorithmic Tools

 - **[Backtesting](../b/backtesting.md) Software:** Platforms like [QuantConnect](../q/quantconnect.md) and MetaTrader provide robust environments for [backtesting](../b/backtesting.md) non-correlational strategies using historical data.
-- **Machine Learning Frameworks:** Libraries such as TensorFlow and scikit-learn offer tools for building predictive models that can identify non-correlated asset relationships.
+- **Machine Learning Frameworks:** Libraries such as TensorFlow and scikit-learn offer tools for building [predictive models](../p/predictive_models_in_trading.md) that can identify non-correlated asset relationships.
 - **API Access to Market Data:** Real-time and historical data providers, such as [Bloomberg](../b/bloomberg.md) and [Quandl](../q/quandl.md), supply comprehensive datasets necessary for [backtesting](../b/backtesting.md) and implementing non-correlational strategies.

 ### Challenges and Considerations